Trump gives Starmer green light to recognise Palestinian state

 Donald Trump has removed a key obstacle to Sir Keir Starmer officially recognising a Palestinian state as the prime minister prepares to discuss the issue at a crucial cabinet meeting this week.

-Trump’s comments came after brief talks with Sir Keir at his Turnberry golf resort in Scotland, with Gaza at the top of the agenda for the prime minister who is also putting the UK in the lead internationally on implementing a peace plan for the conflict.
+Mr Trump’s comments came after brief talks with Sir Keir at his Turnberry golf resort in Scotland, with Gaza at the top of the agenda for the prime minister, who is also putting the UK in the lead internationally on implementing a peace plan for the conflict.

+In a readout of his meeting with the US president, Downing Street said the two reiterated calls for an immediate ceasefire to pave the way for peace.

+“The prime minister welcomed the president’s efforts to secure this, and shared the plans he is working on with other European leaders to bring about a lasting peace,” a No 10 spokesperson said.

-Starmer is already committed to Palestinian statehood, which he has described as “an inalienable right”, but, unlike Macron, he has resisted doing so immediately and made clear that Hamas can have no role in any future government.
-While Starmer does not need US approval, coordinating foreign policy with the US has long been a key strategy.
+Sir Keir is already committed to Palestinian statehood, which he has described as “an inalienable right”, but, unlike Mr Macron, he has resisted doing so immediately and has made clear that Hamas can have no role in any future government.
+While Sir Keir does not need US approval, coordinating foreign policy with the US has long been a key strategy.

-Asked if Starmer should bow to heavy pressure from Labour MPs to follow France’s lead, Trump replied: “I’m not going to take a position, I don’t mind him (Starmer) taking a position.
+Asked if the prime minister should bow to heavy pressure from Labour MPs to follow France’s lead, Mr Trump replied: “I’m not going to take a position, I don’t mind him [Starmer] taking a position.
 I’m looking for getting people fed right now.”

-It was a very different tone to secretary of state Marco Rubio, who last week condemned Macron’s move.
+It was a very different tone to that of secretary of state Marco Rubio, who last week condemned Mr Macron’s move.

 Both leaders appeared to be on the same page over the humanitarian crisis in Gaza, with Britain set to lead a new peace process with American support.

-Asked if he agreed with Netanyahu’s extraordinary claim on Monday that nobody is starving in Gaza, Trump said: “Based on television I would say ‘not particularly’, because those children look pretty hungry to me.”
+Asked if he agreed with Mr Netanyahu’s extraordinary claim on Monday that nobody is starving in Gaza, Trump said: “Based on television, I would say ‘not particularly’, because those children look pretty hungry to me.”

 “There’s real starvation, you can’t fake that,” he added.